 How are students matched to mentors?

 Students are provided with a list of mentors that includes their name, professional title, place of work and the city and state in which (s)he is located.
-Students decide who to contact based on their professional and academic interests.
-Students then contact the Office of Alumni Affairs with the name of the mentor they would like to contact.
-After the request is reviewed and approved, the student is provided with the alumni’s preferred contact information.
+Students request the email/phone number of the mentor whom they would like to meet.
+Once the request is approved by the Alumni Affairs Office, the student is given the mentor's preferred contact information.
 It is the student's responsibility to be in touch with the mentor.

 What are the responsibilities of a mentor?